anushasaikam/playwright-project-repo/README.md

 # Playwright-Project-Repo
-This is a project developed on Playwright with JavaScript and TypeScript
+This is a project developed on Playwright with JavaScript/TypeScript